 Distinguished names in Certificates are interpreted using X.500 standards and ASN.1 syntax.
+Rules for interpreting e-mail addresses are specified in RFC 2822.

 3.1.5 Uniqueness of Names

 TrustFactory Client Issuing CA enforces the uniqueness of each Subject name in a Certificate Authority as follows: